ubuntu-mate/ubuntu-mate.org/blog/20141013-mate-interview-with-linux-luddites.md

   * [Linux Luddites Episode #26](http://linuxluddites.com/shows/episode-26/)

-If you've not listened to the Linux Luddites before then you should checkout their back catalog.
+If you've not listened to the Linux Luddites before then you should checkout their back catalogue.
 It has been one of my favourite FLOSS podcasts for some months now that blends good discussion and insight with useful distro reviews and first impressions.